nxskok/pasias/docs/23-mds.md

+##  Feeling similar, again

  Previously, we looked at an experiment about which objects feel similar to one another and which ones feel different.

 30 subjects were each
-given 17 different objects to feel, for example ``inner surface of pine  bark'', "rubber eraser" and "nylon scouring pad".
-The subjects had to group the objects into a maximum of 8 groups such that the objects within a group felt similar, and the ones in different groups felt different.
+given 17 different objects to feel, for example
+"inner surface of pine  bark",
+"rubber eraser" and
+"nylon scouring pad".
+The
+subjects had to group the objects into a maximum of 8 groups such that the objects within a group felt similar, and the ones in different groups felt different.